mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 #### Installing the python-based tools in a ```virtualenv```

-Sadly, Google's tools appear to be Python 2.x (and discussions indicate that Google considers updating to Python 3.x as a low priority).
-Thus, rather than 'dirty' Fedora's native 2.7 installation. it makes sense to create a ```virtualenv``` to contain the functionality cleanly.
-As ```user``` you just need :

-{% highlight bash %}
-#virtualenv --system-site-packages gcloud-env
-#. gcloud-env/bin/activate
-#pip install --upgrade pip
-#pip install gsutil
-#pip install --upgrade google-auth-oauthlib
-{% endhighlight %}

-Check that the installation has worked :

-{% highlight bash %}
-#gsutil version -l
-{% endhighlight %}
+Actually, this doesn't work for ```gcloud```, which appears to install ```gsutils``` itself, so the previous instructions (which worked if you just need to manage Google's Storage Buckets) don't really apply here.

+So : **Ignore the local virtualbox idea** : You have to install packages globally (If not, please let me know in the comments below : I don't like polluting my machine with company-specific nonsense).

 #### Installing the GCloud tool itself 'globally'

-We also need to install ```gcloud``` (which wasn't needed for just the bucket operations, but the compute engine creation requires it).
+We need to install ```gcloud``` (which wasn't needed for just the bucket operations, but the compute engine creation requires it).

 As ```root```, update YUM with Cloud SDK repo information (NB: The indentation for the 2nd line of gpgkey is important) :